Admission deadlines:

 Applicants must possess a master’s degree by the time they start the program.
 If the master’s degree is not CACREP-accredited, then significant master’s-level course work will be added to the program plan outlined below.

-A minimum of 75 credits, including 33 credits in core courses, 12 credits in research courses, 6 credits in human development courses, 9 credits in an area of specialization, 15 credits in dissertation courses, and successful completion of the comprehensive examination.
+The program requires 60 credits, including 33 credits in core courses, 12 credits in research courses, 3 credits in human development, 6 credits in an area of specialization, 6 credits in dissertation research, successful completion of the comprehensive examination, and successful defense of dissertation.

 Required